gdayori/Infragistics-WPF-Core3.0-Workshop/docs/02-Pivot-Analytics/02-02-Use-Pivot-Controls.md

 ## Add Pivot controls and a DataChart control

 Open Pivot.xaml.
-Add a namespace of "http://schemas.infragistics.com/xaml" with a prefix "ig" and add following controls to XAML.
+Add a namespace "http://schemas.infragistics.com/xaml" with a prefix "ig" and add following controls to XAML.

  - XamPivotGird - Top center
  - XamPivotDataSelector - Right side